caleorourke/orange/pages/product-essentials.md

 ---
 layout: pages
-heading: Product Essentials
+title: Product Essentials
-intro: Principles and constructs to pre-productize in a more Lean-ish manner.
+tagline: Principles and constructs to pre-productize in a more Lean-ish manner.
 date: Feb 8, 2015
 order: 2
 baseurl: "../../"